+copy config remote ftp://

+<IP\address>[:port]/<path>/<file\name>

+running-config

-e enable To change to the Privileged EXEC mode. < copy config remote ftp:// <ip_address>[:port]/<path>/<file_name> ounning-config</file_name></path></ip_address> To import and activate the settings of a configuration profile saved on an FTP server.
-This option is not recommended if you transmit data over untrusted networks.
+To import and activate the settings of a configuration profile saved on an FTP server.
+Do not use this setting if you transmit data over untrusted networks.

 The device copies the settings into the volatile memory and disconnects the connection to the Command Line Interface.
-The device immediately uses the settings of the imported configuration profile. c copy config remote tftp:// <ip_address>/ <path>/<file_name> running-config</file_name></path></ip_address> To import and activate the settings of a configuration profile saved on a TFTP server.
-This option is not recommended if you transmit data over untrusted networks.
+The device immediately uses the settings of the imported configuration profile.

+To import and activate the settings of a configuration profile saved on a TFTP server.
+Do not use this setting if you transmit data over untrusted networks.

 The device copies the settings into the volatile memory and disconnects the connection to the Command Line Interface.
+The device immediately uses the settings of the imported configuration profile.

+copy config remote sftp://

+<user name>:<password>@<IP\address>/

+<path>/<file\name> running-config

-The device immediately uses the settings of the imported configuration profile. < copy config remote sftp:// <user name="">:<password>@<ip_address>/ <path>/<file_name> running-config</file_name></path></ip_address></password></user> To import and activate the settings of a configuration profile saved on a SFTP server.
+To import and activate the settings of a configuration profile saved on a SFTP server.
 The device copies the settings into the volatile memory and disconnects the connection to the Command Line Interface.
+The device immediately uses the settings of the imported configuration profile.

+copy config remote ftp://

+<IP\address>[:port]/<path>/<file\name>

+nvm profile config3

-The device immediately uses the settings of the imported configuration profile. copy config remote ftp:// <ip_address>[:port]/<path>/<file_name> ivm profile config3</file_name></path></ip_address> To import the settings of a configuration profile saved on an FTP server and save the settings in the configuration profile config3 in the non-volatile memory (nvm).
-This option is not recommended if you transmit data over untrusted networks. copy config remote tftp:// <ip_address>/ <path>/<file_name> nvm profile config3</file_name></path></ip_address> To import the settings of a configuration profile saved on a TFTP server and save the settings in the configuration profile config3 in the non-volatile memory (nvm).
-This option is not recommended if you transmit data over untrusted networks.
+To import the settings of a configuration profile saved on an FTP server and save the settings in the configuration profile config3 in the non-volatile memory (nvm).

+To import the settings of a configuration profile saved on a TFTP server and save the settings in the configuration profile config3 in the non-volatile memory (nvm).

-Note: Upgrading from Classic to HiOS?
+Upgrading from Classic to HiOS?
 Convert your device configuration files using our online tool: https://convert.hirschmann.com